Submit a Theme Issue

 Each author must complete the online “Author Form" for each manuscript.

 All materials for the theme issue—manuscripts, guest editorial(s), and author forms—must be submitted together.
 An incomplete theme issue will not be reviewed.
-After the Editorial Board has reviewed the submitted materials, the editor will write to the guest editor detailing the Board’s decision.
+After the Editorial Board has reviewed the submitted materials, the editor-in-chief will write to the guest editor detailing the Board’s decision.
 Some revisions are normally requested, which the guest editor coordinates.

 After the theme issue is accepted